3PU/cook-book-milestone-project/README.md

 My overall experience when creating this application was smooth and straight forward in terms of database, routing, layout, design and responsiveness.

-What I found challenging was to create and work with arrays instead of only key values in the database, how to split the user input and join it back together when pre-populating the edit recipe formfields.
+The biggest challenge for me was to create and work with arrays instead of only key values in the database, how to split the user input and join it back together when pre-populating the edit recipe formfields.

+With the help of my Code Institute mentor I was able to work this out.

 <br/>